724th Strategic Missile Squadron

-The 724th Strategic Missile Squadron is an inactive United States Air Force unit.
-It was last assigned to the 451st Strategic Missile Wing at Lowry Air Force Base, Colorado, where it was inactivated on 25 June 1965.
+The 724th Strategic Missile Squadron is a United States Air Force unit inactivated on 25 June 1965.
+It was last assigned to the 451st Strategic Missile Wing at Lowry Air Force Base, Colorado.

-The squadron was first activated in May 1943 as the 724th Bombardment Squadron during World War II.
+The squadron was first activated during World War II in May 1943 as the 724th Bombardment Squadron.
 After training in the United States, it deployed to the Mediterranean Theater of Operations, where it participated in the strategic bombing campaign against Germany.
 The squadron earned three Distinguished Unit Citations for its actions during the war.
 Following V-E Day, the 724th returned to the United States and was inactivated.
-It was activated again as a missile unit in 1961, when it assumed the assets of another squadron.
+It was activated again as a missile unit in 1961, assuming the assets of another squadron.